joshmanzano/joshmanzano/socials.md

 # Josh Manzano

-This file contains a comprehensive overview of my socials and online presence.
+This file contains a comprehensive list of my socials and online presence.

 ## Links
 [*joshmanzano.com*](https://joshmanzano.com)